compilercomplied/ipbouncer-poc/README.md

 # IP bouncer service

-_Disclaimer: this is the take home exercise from a past interview.
-I was ghosted and no communication was given afterwards.
+_Disclaimer: this is the take home exercise from a past final interview.
+I was ghosted and no feedback was given during the interview, after following a long process.
 I've reworded the task description to make it very hard to find when searching on the internet._

 # Service description